Grigori SIDOROV

 The data similar to the data in the table is available as well (see full text o xlsx file).

-Grigori Sidorov, Sabino Miranda-Jiménez, Francisco Viveros-Jiménez, Alexander Gelbukh, Noé Castro-Sánchez, Francisco Velásquez, Ismael Díaz-Rangel, Sergio Suárez-Guerra, Alejandro Treviño, and Juan Gordon
+Grigori Sidorov, Sabino Miranda-Jiménez, Francisco Viveros-Jiménez, Alexander Gelbukh, Noé Castro-Sánchez, Francisco Velásquez, Ismael Díaz-Rangel, Sergio Suárez-Guerra, Alejandro Treviño, and Juan Gordon.
+Empirical Study of Opinion Mining in Spanish Tweets.
+LNAI 7629, 2012, pp. 1-14.

 English-Spanish dictionary of weighted morphological forms.
 Forms are weighted according to the distributions of corresponding grammar classes in corpora.
 Unicode.
 Spanish-English version is available on request.
 For example: